 After the Pros and Cons of Working Abroad list, I’ll include some of the awesome tips Vanessa has for actually getting a job abroad and how to stand out on your resume.

-Advantages of Working Abroad
+9 Advantages of Working Abroad / Pros of Working Abroad

 “I’m never going back to the United States.
 I have truly found my place in the world where the environment matches my values, the people I surround myself with are incredible and from all over the world.
 You can’t choose where you’re born, but you can choose where you end up.”